 “In other words: live a healthy life to, say, 90 – and then die quickly.
 Theoretically, this would produce a net longer lifespan and a higher functioning level with less suffering.”

 I don’t know about the rest of you, but I’m drawn to this care model.
 As a person living with a chronic and progressive illness, however, I suspect that, as Dr. Salwitz realistically predicts, I will continue to be “debilitated while receiving increasingly toxic and expensive therapy” in order to draw out my “functionally limited” life.
 Depressing, right?
 (See also: “Live to 100?
 No Thanks!”)

-Recently, one of my readers contacted me and mentioned that, like me, she’d successfully survived her own “widow maker heart attack “ – and that was 12 years ago.
+Recently, one of my readers contacted me and mentioned that, like me, she was living with ongoing coronary microvascular disease after successfully surviving her own “widow maker heart attack “ – and that was 12 years ago.
 Immediately picturing the prospect of years more of these ongoing bouts of crushing exhaustion and debilitating chest pain, my surprising and unbidden gut reaction: